How to Plan a Bike Trip: Km or Miles Should You Average in One Day

 The time you have available, for the whole trip or a section of it, and the distance you want or have to cover might have a big influence on your daily average mileage.
 China, for example, was the country where we pedaled the highest daily average since the Visa was short and the country is huge!

-In South Korea instead, we really took it easy, we had 3 months free Visa regime to explore a country that’s smaller than the smallest of China’s provinces, we stayed two months averaging around 30km per day.
-Which brings us to the next point.
+In South Korea instead, we really took it easy, we had a three-month free Visa regime to explore a country that’s smaller than the smallestย of China’s provinces, and we stayed two months averaging around 30km per day, which brings us to the next point.

 Your physical and mental condition